GuanceCloud/guance-docs/docs/en/billing/billing-method/index.md

 ## Billing Methods {#account}

-Guance supports various settlement methods such as Guance enterprise account and cloud account.
+Guance supports various settlement methods such as Guance Billing Center account and cloud account.
 Cloud account settlement includes Alibaba Cloud account settlement, AWS account settlement and Huawei Cloud account settlement.
 In cloud account settlement mode, cloud bills from multiple sites are supported to be merged into one cloud account for settlement.

 > Please refer to [Guance Settlement Methods](../../billing/billing-account/index.md).